Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 Research into the treatment of coxarthrosis is continually advancing.
 New therapeutic approaches and technological advancements in endoprosthetics offer promising prospects.

-• Technological innovations: Advances in robotics and minimally invasive surgery could further improve treatment outcomes and reduce recovery times.
+• Technological innovations: Advances in robotics and minimally invasive surgery could further improve treatment outcomes and shorten recovery times.

 Summary